flowflowflow/SyntheticSystemLoadTools/README.md

 Note: Requires Java Runtime Environment

-Disclaimer: This tool may lower the lifespan of system hardware.Execution of the tools under own responsibility.
+Disclaimer: This tool may lower the lifespan of system hardware.
+Execution under own responsibility.
 I will not assume any responsibility or liability for any hardware damages.

 Latest Changelog: